 How does Iqvia's carbon action stack up?
 DitchCarbon scores companies based on their carbon action and commitment to reducing emissions.
 Read about our methodology to learn more.

 In 2023, IQVIA reported total greenhouse gas emissions of approximately 526,198,000 kg CO2e.
-This includes 8,221,000 kg CO2e from Scope 1 emissions, primarily from mobile combustion, and 28,714,000 kg CO2e from Scope 2 emissions, which encompass purchased electricity and heat.
-The majority of their emissions, about 481,928,000 kg CO2e, fall under Scope 3, which includes categories such as purchased goods and services, business travel, and upstream transportation.
-IQVIA has set ambitious climate commitments, aiming for a 90% reduction in absolute Scope 1, 2, and 3 emissions by 2050, using a 2019 baseline.
-Additionally, they target a 55.1% reduction in Scope 1 and 2 emissions by 2030.
-These targets have been verified by the Science Based Targets initiative (SBTi) and are aligned with the goal of limiting global warming to 1.5°C. The company also commits to reducing Scope 3 emissions from business travel by 55% per full-time equivalent (FTE) within the same timeframe and aims for 70% of its suppliers to have science-based targets by 2027.
-These initiatives reflect IQVIA's dedication to sustainability and its proactive approach to addressing climate change.
+This includes 8,221,000 kg CO2e from Scope 1 emissions, 28,714,000 kg CO2e from Scope 2 emissions, and a significant 481,928,000 kg CO2e from Scope 3 emissions.
+Notably, the Scope 3 emissions primarily stem from purchased goods and services (276,252,000 kg CO2e) and business travel (79,791,000 kg CO2e).
+IQVIA has set ambitious climate commitments, aiming for a 90% reduction in absolute Scope 1, 2, and 3 greenhouse gas emissions by 2050, using a 2019 baseline.
+Additionally, the company targets a 55.1% reduction in Scope 1 and 2 emissions by 2030.
+For Scope 3 emissions, IQVIA commits to reducing emissions from business travel by 55% per full-time equivalent (FTE) within the same timeframe.
+Furthermore, IQVIA plans for 70% of its suppliers, based on emissions, to have science-based targets by 2027.
+These targets are aligned with the Science Based Targets initiative (SBTi) and reflect IQVIA's commitment to achieving net-zero emissions across its value chain by 2050.
+The company’s emissions data and reduction targets are not cascaded from any parent organization, indicating a direct commitment from IQVIA Holdings Inc. in the United States.

 Access structured emissions data, company-specific emission factors, and source documents